 Civilian’s don’t actually take part in "combat".
 A lot of nobles are actually Civilians, thus we wanted to be able to represent them fittingly in-game.

-Screenshots of your past Wardens, Hawkes, and Inquisitors repurposed for use as your original character are permitted so long as they are original looking and not direct rip offs of the default canons.
-If you've played Dragon Age on a PC prior, you can also use Nexus Mods to install more hairstyles, skin tones, etc. to make your characters look even more unique.
+You can 100% repurpose screenshots of your past Wardens, Hawkes, and Inquisitors for use as your original characters.
+If you've played Dragon Age on a PC prior, you can also use Nexus Mods to install more hairstyles, skin tones, etc. to make your characters look even more unique if you prefer.

 Some people have a new avatar every time you refresh the webpage.
 That's called a rotating avatar, and you can make one using various free services online.
 We often use Universal Sig Rotator, as it works for signatures too.